mpaguilar/msa-toy/DOCSTRINGS.md

     - confidence: A float between 0 and 1 indicating the agent's confidence in the selection.

 Notes:
-    1. The function begins by logging the start of the process with the provided thoughts.
-    2. It creates a PydanticOutputParser to ensure structured output from the LLM.
+    1. Create a PydanticOutputParser to ensure structured output from the LLM.
-    3. It constructs a list of available tool names from the provided tools dictionary.
+    2. Extract the list of available tool names from the provided tools dictionary.
-    4. It formats the action prompt using the available tools, generated thoughts, and format instructions.
+    3. Format the action prompt using the available tools, generated thoughts, and format instructions.
-    5. It calls the action_client with the formatted prompt and parser to generate an action.
+    4. Call the action_client with the formatted prompt and parser to generate an action.
-    6. If the response contains a "parsed" field, it uses that as the action selection.
+    5. Handle various response formats from the LLM (dict with 'parsed', 'content', or direct response).
-    7. Otherwise, it attempts to parse the response text using parse_json_markdown.
+    6. Attempt to parse the response content using parse_json_markdown or the Pydantic parser.
+    7. Validate the action_type to ensure it's one of the supported types.
+    8. Validate the action_name to ensure it's a valid tool if the action_type is "tool".
+    9. Validate the confidence value to ensure it's within the range [0.0, 1.0].
-    8. If parsing fails, it falls back to a default web search action with a confidence of 0.5.
+    10. If validation fails or parsing fails, use a fallback action with web_search and confidence 0.5.
-    9. The function logs the completion and returns the final action selection.
+    11. If the action is still None after all attempts, use a default fallback action.
+    12. Network access: The action_client.call() method performs a network request to an LLM endpoint.
+    13. Disk access: The parsing logic may involve temporary memory operations but not direct disk access.

 ---